shoang5011/shoang5011.github.io/_pages/about.md

 I had exposure to data science field back when I was working in a lab during my undergraduate, developing a machine learning algorithm.
 Since then, I have focused on Math (statistics, probability, linear algebra), programming (Python and R), and other recent technologies.

 About myself, I love to play soccer and basketball in my free time.
 I also enjoy outdoor activities and sightseeing.
 I plan to drive around the States in a loop fashion, and have so far finished most of it (I have covered Seattle to California to Georgia and up to New York).
+I look forward to finishing the last piece soon, as Yellowstone is on my bucket list.